taylorai/aiq/README.md

 export OPENAI_API_KEY=sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

-We include an example dataset to try in the `examples` folder.
-After downloading `recipes.txt` and `label_options.yaml`, you can run the following command to train a model to classify recipe names into breakfast, lunch/dinner, dessert, etc.
+For this quickstart, we include an example dataset and labels file (`recipes.txt` and `label_options.yaml`) to try in the `examples` folder.
+After downloading these files, you can run the following command to train a model to classify recipe names into breakfast, lunch/dinner, dessert, etc.

 ```bash
 aiq label --file recipes.txt --label-options-file label_options.yaml | aiq embed | aiq train --model_path model.joblib --n-classes 10
 ```

-This uses an LLM to label the text in `unlabeled.txt`, with the label options from `options.yaml`.
+This uses an LLM to label the text in `unlabeled.txt`, with the label options from `label_options.yaml`.
 The text fields are embedded using an embedding model (runs locally on CPU).
 Finally, a passive-aggressive classifier is trained using the labels and embeddings.
 The resulting model will be saved to `model.joblib`.

 You can then use `aiq classify` to run the model.